kubecost/docs/filters-api.md

 Each individual filter is separated by a `+`, representing logical AND.

-## Using V2 filters
+## Using filters

-V2 filters exist under the `filter=` parameter in supported APIs (initially, just the Allocation APIs).
+Filters exist under the `filter=` parameter in supported APIs (initially, just the Allocation APIs).
 Here are some example filters to give a feel for the language:

 * `namespace:"kubecost"+container:"cost-model"` Return only results that are in the `kubecost` namespace and are for the `cost-model` container.
 * `cluster:"cluster-one"+label[app]="cost-analyzer"` Return only results in cluster `cluster-one` that are labeled with `app=cost-analyzer`.